ergo-services/ergo/docs/basics/links-and-monitors.md

 The quintessential monitor use case is supervision.
 A supervisor monitors worker processes.
 When a worker terminates, the supervisor receives a down message.
 The message includes the worker's PID or identifier and the termination reason.
 The supervisor examines this information, consults its restart strategy, and decides whether to spawn a replacement.
 The supervisor continues running regardless of how many workers have crashed.

 Down messages arrive in the System queue with high priority (but lower than Urgent exit signals).
-Each `gen.MessageDown*` type includes a `Reason` field.
+Every `gen.MessageDown*` type includes a `Reason` field except `gen.MessageDownNode`, which carries only the node name.
 For `MonitorPID`, you receive `gen.MessageDownPID` with the target's PID and reason.
 For `MonitorProcessID`, you receive `gen.MessageDownProcessID` with the registered name and reason.
 The reason might indicate normal termination, a crash, or a special case like name unregistration (`gen.ErrUnregistered`).

 Monitoring registered names or aliases handles invalidation gracefully.
 If you monitor a process by name and that process unregisters its name, you receive a down message with reason `gen.ErrUnregistered`.
 The process might still be running, but it's no longer accessible by that name, which is what you were monitoring.
 Same logic applies to alias deletion - you're notified that the thing you were monitoring is no longer valid.

 Node monitoring tracks connection health. `MonitorNode` sends you `gen.MessageDownNode` when the connection to a remote node is lost.
-The reason is `gen.ErrNoConnection`.
+It has one field, `Name` - there is no reason to read, because losing the connection is the whole of the news.
 This is useful for detecting network partitions or remote node crashes without linking (which would terminate your process).

 ## Network Transparency in Practice